csmastersUH/data_analysis_with_python_summer_2021/project.rst

 Save the report as a Jupyter notebook file (with ``ipynb`` extension) and submit this file to Moodle.
 After this you will need to give feedback for your own report and two other reports.
-See the tasks section of the `course page <https://courses.helsinki.fi/fi/aycsm90004en/135221588>`_ for instructions on this peer-review process.
+See the `course page <https://courses.helsinki.fi/fi/aycsm90004en/135221588>`_ for instructions on this peer-review process.

 Sequence analysis
 -----------------